darkstar/darkstar.github.io/_posts/2021-11-13-k3s-on-raspberypi-at-home-part2.md

     kubectl apply -f { filename.yaml }

 The last command, which we will only briefly mention (because we will need it in a later part of the series), is `kubectl exec` which is used to execute a program (often a shell) inside a running container.
-If the pod of the application sonsists of only one container, you can also specify the pod where you want to execute a command, but this is just a shortcut: you never execute a command in a _pod_, you always execute them in a _container_.
+If the pod of the application consists of only one container, you can also specify the pod where you want to execute a command, but this is just a shortcut: you never execute a command in a _pod_, you always execute them in a _container_.

     kubectl exec -it { name-of-pod } -- { name-of-command }